Interleaving Fast and Slow Decision Making

 \subsubsection{Choose Randomly}

 \textit{\textbf{Rule:}} Use System 1 with a probability $p$ and System 2 with a probability $1-p$.

 The purpose of this rule is to set a baseline and establish that just choosing randomly cannot lead to better results.
-Figure \ref{fig:sys0_rand_5_var} shows the variation of score and time across different values of $p$.
-The higher the value, the closer the behaviour is to System 1 (represented by the blue dotted line) and lower the value of $p$, the closer the behaviour is to System 2 (represented by the red dotted line).
+Figure \ref{fig:sys0_rand_5_var} shows the variation of win rate and time across different values of $p$.
+The higher the value, the closer the behaviour is to System 1 (represented by the horizontal blue line) and lower the value of $p$, the closer the behaviour is to System 2 (represented by the horizontal red line).
 This helps us establish that arbitrarily switching between two systems is not enough.